gchq/sleeper/docs/09-dev-guide.md

 A system test is a test that works with a deployed instance of Sleeper.
 These can be found in the module `system-test/system-test-suite`.
 They use the class `SleeperSystemTest` as the entry point to work with an instance of Sleeper.
-They need extra configuration to run, which will be documented separately.
+This is the acceptance test suite we use to define releasability of the system.
+This is documented in [12-system-tests.md](12-system-tests.md#acceptance-tests).
+If you add a new feature, please add one or two simple cases to this test suite, as a complement to more detailed unit testing.

 An integration test is any test which does not meet the definition of a unit test or a system test.
 Usually it uses external dependencies with TestContainers, tests network calls with WireMock, or uses the local file system.